 According to the AKC website, dogs can eat blueberries and they are actually quite good for them.
 Blueberries are low in calories and high in vitamins, antioxidants and fiber.
 Eating organic fruit is best, but always wash before using to remove any dirt or unhealthy residue.
 As always, if you have any concerns as to whether your dog should eat blueberries or any food they have never had before, please check with your vet.

-How to make gluten free blueberry dog biscuits?
+How to make grain free blueberry dog treats?[easy-image-collage id=4937]

 - Combine brown rice flour, coconut flour, flaxseed meal, oil, eggs, blueberries, water, cinnamon and ginger in a large bowl or in a food processor.